CanDIG/federated-learning/README.md

 The Flower framework for federated learning used by this repository will soon support communications over secure gRPC; this repository and/or its deployment should be upgraded accordingly.

+The `orchestration-scripts` folder has a dash in its name which makes it extremely hard to work with in Python.
+Consider renaming this folder with an underscore so that we can import between the files in the folder to reduce code duplication.
+We should also then move all unrelated code from a module into its own module (eg. move `copy_experiment_requirements` from `configure_docker_compose.py` into its own file and then import it into the original file).

 ### Improving differential privacy

 Suggestions for implementing a more thorough differential privacy setup are provided in `docs/FL_differential_privacy.md`.